-Cambodia profile - Media - BBC News
+Cambodia profile

 Many Cambodian newspapers and private broadcasters depend on support from political parties.
 Prime Minister Hun Sen and his allies control several outlets.

-Imprisonment can be imposed for "spreading false information or insulting public officials", Freedom House reports.

-There are no restrictions on satellite receivers and radio stations from neighbouring countries can be heard.
+Media closures and the sale of a leading independent newspaper ahead of elections in 2018 mean that Cambodians "now only have access to news provided by major media groups directly linked to [Prime Minister] Hun Sen", says media watchdog Reporters Without Borders (RSF).

+The government uses "lawsuits, criminal prosecutions, massive tax bills, and occasionally violent attacks" to intimidate the media, says US-based Freedom House.

-BBC World Service broadcasts via BBC 100 FM in Phnom Penh and BBC 99.25 FM in Siem Reap.
-Radio France Internationale and Radio Australia are available in the capital.
+BBC World Service broadcasts on 100 FM in Phnom Penh.
+Radio France Internationale is also available on FM.

-By December 2014 there were around 5 million internet users (InternetWorldStats).
-Access is largely limited to the main towns and cities.
+By December 2018 there were around 8 million internet users (InternetWorldStats.com).

-There are no reports of widespread filtering of content.
-A 2012 decree bans internet cafes from locating near schools, or allowing users to "commit crimes that threaten national security or traditions".
+Ahead of elections in 2018, the government ordered ISPs to block access to 17 websites , including US-backed Radio Free Asia.
+Rules introduced in the same year require ISPs to install software to monitor and block content deemed illegal, including on social media.

+Despite this, the internet is a preferred news source for many Cambodians and social media is an important platform for activism, Freedom House has said.

 Press